outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

     *xfreerdp* can add many parameters except *clipboard*, like window size, audio, video etc.

     Now get into *Windows XP 32-bit*.
+If cannot see the Windows start menu, just enter 'Ctrl + Alt + Enter'.

     You might found there are two mouse pointers, one for *host* while another for *guest*.
 Also the screen resolution is not correctly set.
 To solve issues like this, to install *VBoxGuestAdditions*.
 Open file explorer, installer is located in partition *(D:) VirtualBox Guest Additions* -> *VBoxWindowsAdditions.exe*.
 Before issues got solved, you can use keyboard shortcuts and TAB, ENTER etc keys.

     During *VBoxGuestAddtions* installation, there is a option *Direct3D* which should NOT be enabled.
 10. $ VBoxManage controlvm WinXP savestate/acpipowerbutton/poweroff/pause